daaimah123/Quiz-RTL-Testing-Fetches/README.md

   - Verify that the fetch call has been called once.
   - Verify the fetch API call url is "https://api.chucknorris.io/jokes/random".
   - Clear mock after test.

+### Warning Suppressions are Independent
+Existing suppressed warnings in your `setupTests.js` file:

+1. Don't change any test logic or assertions
+2. Don't affect how the tests interact with your components
+3. Don't modify the mocking strategy or validation approach

+They simply prevent certain warnings from appearing in the console during test execution, making your test output cleaner and easier to read.
+This is not normal -or- best practice, but useful for the purposes of this quiz.